it985/my-stars/README.md

 *   [kriasoft/graphql-starter-kit](https://github.com/kriasoft/graphql-starter-kit) - 💥  Monorepo template (seed project) pre-configured with GraphQL API, PostgreSQL, React, and Joy UI.

-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Open-source identity infrastructure for SaaS and AI apps, built on OIDC and OAuth 2.1 with multi-tenancy, SSO, and RBAC.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Open-source auth infrastructure for SaaS and AI apps, built on OIDC and OAuth 2.1 with multi-tenancy, SSO, and RBAC.

 *   [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay, cobrowsing and product analytics you can self-host.
 Ideal for reproducing issues and iterating on your product.